thiervoj/cartapus/README.md

 <div class="box" data-cartapus></div>
 ```

 When this element will be visible in the viewport, its attribute will switch to `data-cartapus="visible"`.
-Allowing you to adapt your CSS to easliy animate this element.
+Allowing you to adapt your CSS to easily animate this element.

 Here is a fade in example :